sichkar-valentyn/Neural_Networks_for_Computer_Vision/README.md

 * The study on image processing in Python is put in separate repository and is available here: https://github.com/sichkar-valentyn/Image_processing_in_Python

+* The study of Semantic Web languages OWL and RDF for Knowledge representation of Alarm-Warning System is put in separate repository and is available here: https://github.com/sichkar-valentyn/Knowledge_Base_Represented_by_Semantic_Web_Language

 * The research results for Neural Network Knowledge Based system for the tasks of collision avoidance is put in separate repository and is available here: https://github.com/sichkar-valentyn/Matlab_implementation_of_Neural_Networks

 ## Description